Where to begin?

 Nothing else comes close to policing.

-And I am proud to serve alongside the heroes and heroines who police the streets of London.
+And I am proud to serve alongside the everyday heroes and heroines who police our streets.